 Doing a financial audit means looking into the financial net worth of your company.
 This practice primarily involves checking business accounting records, internal control policies and other major business financial concerns.

 While you are not obliged to conduct a financial audit internally, this is an important procedure in preparing your business for an upcoming external audit.
 If you’re not sure how to start a financial audit, here are some practical steps to get you started:

-Looking through your company's financial records require a thorough scrutiny of your financial documents.
-Examine the records you have at hand and make sure that all the pertinent information are being monitored.
+Looking through your company's financial records requires a scrutiny of your financial documents.
+Examine the records you have at hand and make sure that all pertinent information is being monitored.
 At this point, it is not enough that your financial data is accurate; it should also be complete.

-Once you have gone through your financial records, you will likely discover discrepancies or simple data entry errors or records that have not yet been updated.
-Go back to the internal policies that your business has and make corrections based on the existing policies.
-This will help ensure the accuracy and completeness of your business financial data.
+Once you have gone through your financial records, you will likely discover discrepancies or data entry errors or records that have not been updated yet.
+Go back to the internal policies and make corrections based on the existing measures.
+This will ensure the accuracy and completeness of your business financial data.